Umer2Shistey/Autotyper/README.md

 This tool is for personal or educational use.
 Ensure compliance with applicable policies when automating typing tasks.

 Contact
-For feedback or support, contact us at [your-email@example.com].
+Feedback or support, add them to the issues tab in this repository!

 Download, run, and let Auto Typer handle your typing needs effortlessly!